 Narcotics - cannabis and other drugs

-Have you come into contact with drugs during your time as a student?
-You may have been in a situation where you have been curious to try them.
-In order to easier make informed decisions, it can be useful to know the positive and negative effects of different drugs on your brain, body and well-being.
+Have you encountered drugs during your time as a student?
+Maybe you’ve been in a situation where you felt curious about trying them?
+To make informed decisions, it’s important to understand the positive and negative effects different drugs can have on your brain, body, and wellbeing.
 In Sweden, it is illegal to use narcotics and to have narcotics on your person.
 This also applies to cannabis.

-Humans are affected differently by different drugs, but in general they affect judgement and decision-making, motor skills and how we perceive the world around us.
-The body, the brain, our relationships and our ability to learn are affected in the short and long term.
+We are affected differently by different drugs, but in general they affect judgement and decision-making, motor skills and how we perceive the world around us.
+The body, the brain, our relationships and our ability to learn are affected both in the short and long term.

 Different types of drugs includes: